hbc/Intro-to-R-2-day/lessons/01_introR-R-and-RStudio.md

 ## Interacting with data in R

 R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
-We had previously downloaded two files to your working directory.
-Since we will be working with these files over the course of the workshop, we will first take some time to introduce the data.
+We had previously downloaded two files to our working directory.
+Since we will be working with these files over the course of the workshop, let's take a few minutes to familiarize ourselves with the data.

 ### The dataset
-We have collected whole brain samples from 12 mice and want to evaluate expression differences between them.
+In this example dataset, we have collected whole brain samples from 12 mice and want to evaluate expression differences between them.
 The expression data represents normalized count data obtained from RNA-sequencing of the 12 brain samples.
 This data is stored in a comma separated values (CSV) file as a 2-dimensional matrix, with **each row corresponding to a gene and each column corresponding to a sample**.

 <img src="../img/counts_view.png" width=900>

 ### The metadata
-We have another file in which we identify **information about the data**.
+We have another file in which we identify **information about the data** or **metadata**.
 Our metadata is also stored in a CSV file.
 In this file, each row corresponds to a sample and each column contains some information about each sample.

 The first column contains the row names, and **note that these are identical to the column names in our expression data file above** (albeit, in a slightly different order).
 The next few columns contain information about our samples that allow us to categorize them.
 For example, the second column contains genotype information for each sample.
 Each sample is classified in one of two categories: Wt (wildtype) or KO (knockout). *What types of categories do you observe in the remaining columns?*